manubinary/test-app/README.md

 React Hooks is app development

-ESLint is installed to avoid Javascript errors
+ESLint is installed to avoid Javascript syndax errors

 styled component is used.